 The investment policy establishes an achievable return objective through diversification of asset classes.
 The current long-term return objective is five percent (5%) plus inflation, net of investment fees.
 Actual returns in any given year may vary from this amount.
 To satisfy its long-term rate of return objectives, BCM relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-BCM targets a diversified asset allocation that places an emphasis on equity-based and fixed income investment risk is measured in terms of the total endowment fund; investment assets and allocation between asset classes and strategies are managed to not expose the fund to unacceptable levels of risk.
+BCM targets a diversified asset allocation that places an emphasis on equity-based and fixed income investments to achieve its long-term return objectives within prudent risk parameters.
+Investment risk is measured in terms of the total endowment fund; investment assets and allocation between asset classes and strategies are managed to not expose the fund to unacceptable levels of risk.